Home » Guides » Reviews » Review: JET JWP-13BT

 JET JWP-13BT Review

-After owning a JET table saw and JET dust collector for almost two decades I really wanted to like this bench top planer.
+I wanted to like this benchtop planer after owning a JET table saw and JET dust collector for almost two decades.

 The issue?
-The plastic casing on the top of the planer is flimsy.
+The plastic casing on the top of the planer could be more flimsy.
 So flimsy that the Rigid planer this was replacing was better built.
 And not one but two of these planers arrived with a cracked top.

 Pros